brilliant-ember/Typing-Blocker/README.md

 ## extra features
-instead of removing the text, press ctrl f4 to close the whole thing or to switch off the computer
+instead of removing the text, press ctrl f4 to close the whole thing or to switch off the computer cool down time after when seetings take place if the user sets hard mode ON aka persistnt make it presistanct, that it opens it self again if user cloeses it from the system moniter clipboard moniter ie copy+ paster check

+## things to fix
-.
-An extra thing is that it keeps opening a new a new tab whenever I block a keyword in the browser URL space... it is on and off
+ it keeps opening a new a new tab whenever I block a keyword in the browser URL space... it is on and off When user types too fast, the ctrl +a can become ctrl  + something else, maybe use a batch type... account for the left and right keys